dasys-lab/alica-plan-designer/README.md

 ![PlanDesigner at first start](docs/PlanDesignerStart.png)

-The PlanDesigner is a Eclipse RCP
+The PlanDesigner is an Eclipse RCP

 	1. Workspace directory where all plans can be find

 	2. Create buttons and refresh plugin
-		* Refresh Plugin
+		* Refresh Plugin = rereads the folder for conditon plugins
 		* Create Projects = create a new project and update the workspace directory
 		* Define roles = here you can define roles for your robots.
 		* Define Capability =  here you can define capabilities for your roles.